STX Entertainment: Distribution

 At launch, the film division of STX focused its efforts on creating a new model.
 Rather than pursuing the traditional distribution process, the company secured direct distribution agreements with North American theater chains AMC, Regal, Cinemark, Goodrich, Marcus Theatres, and Carmike Cinemas.
 In early 2015, the company signed a multiyear television output agreement to release films exclusively to Showtime Networks and its channels Showtime, The Movie Channel, and Flix during the premium television window.
-The deal covers STX Films theatrical releases through 2019.
+The deal covered STX Films' theatrical releases through 2019.
 In April 2015, the company entered into a multiyear partnership with Universal Studios Home Entertainment for Universal to handle marketing, sales, and distribution services for Blu-ray, DVD, and VOD platforms for STX Films theatrical titles in North America.
-Film distribution was transferred to Studio Distribution Services, LLC., a joint venture between UPHE and Warner Bros.
+Film distribution was transferred to Studio Distribution Services, LLC, a joint venture between Universal Pictures Home Entertainment and Warner Bros.
 Home Entertainment.
 That same month, STX Films closed a three-year slate deal with Huayi Brothers, one of China's largest film studios, enabling the companies to co-produce and co-distribute 12 to 15 films annually.
-In January 2017, STX Films signed a marketing and distribution agreement with Luc Besson's EuropaCorp Films USA to release their upcoming slate of films in the US.
+In January 2017, STX Films signed a marketing and distribution agreement with Luc Besson's EuropaCorp Films USA to release their upcoming slate of films in the US after their previous distributor Relativity EuropaCorp Distribution hit financial trouble.
 In February 2018, STX Films announced it would distribute Netflix and Martin Scorsese's mob drama The Irishman in China along with Media Asia Entertainment Group.

-In May 2018, it was reported that STX would distribute and oversee production on Tencent Pictures and Free Association's film adaptation of the digital comic book Zombie Brother, to be directed by David Sandberg.
-In July 2018, STX Films acquired domestic distribution rights to the civil rights drama The Best of Enemies; it stars Taraji P. Henson and Sam Rockwell, is directed by Robin Bissell, and was released on April 5, 2019.
+In May 2018, it was reported that STX would distribute and oversee production of Tencent Pictures' and Free Association's film adaptation of the digital comic book Zombie Brother, to be directed by David Sandberg.
+In July 2018, STX Films acquired domestic distribution rights to the civil rights drama The Best of Enemies, which was released on April 5, 2019.

-In August 2023, STX formed a domestic distribution partnership with Lionsgate to handle distribution of their upcoming slate of films and their current film library, starting with The Marsh King's Daughter.
+In August 2023, STX formed a domestic distribution partnership with Lionsgate to handle distribution of its upcoming slate of films and its current film library, starting with The Marsh King's Daughter.

+In January 2026, STX re-emerged with plans to begin domestic distribution once more, planning two or three movies in 2026, and six to eight movies in 2027.